mohsinarf/Notes/Unix/Readme.md

-rm -rf "directory"                             // Remove directory without asking for confirmation ldd app.exec                                   // find all the dependencies to run the application fgrep '_PB_INC1' -r                            // Search text in the files from current location
+rm -rf "directory"                             // Remove directory without asking for confirmation ldd app.exec                                   // find all the dependencies to run the application fgrep '_PB_INC1' -r                            // Search text in the files from current location rm -r ./*                                      // Remove all files at the existing location
 ```
 ## Grep Commands
 ```